twolfson/twolfson.com/articles/design-for-developers.md

 [Universal Principles of Design]: http://www.amazon.com/gp/product/1592535879

 # Amendment
 These rules are not hard and fast as in programming.
-Sometimes, the rules can be bent (e.g. using content weight centering instead of programmatically defined centering) and broken (e.g. give an element 20px of padding instead of 16px).
+Sometimes, the rules can be bent (e.g. using optical centering instead of average centering) and broken (e.g. give an element 20px of padding instead of 16px).
 The end goal is to get something that visually "looks right".

 # Applying our knowledge
 To take this knowledge further, we can apply it to our existing sites with the following tools/philosophies.